-Mansur, a Democrat, was the representative for Missouri's 2nd congressional district from 1891 to 1893.
+Mansur was the representative for Missouri’s 2nd congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1887 to Mar 1893, Mansur missed 566 of 1,211 roll call votes, which is 46.7%.
 This is worse than the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.